DoZhangQiang/DoZhangQiang.github.io/index.md

 - 2022.09 - 2023.09, Student Captain of the Supercomputing Team.

+  - Leading the compilation of the Supercomputing Team training program.
   - Responsible for the HPC training within the team.

 - 2023.07 - 2023.08, Co-organizer of the [HPC-PL](https://mp.weixin.qq.com/s/bW2WEuDNiSj1WYJV2tiRTg).